Stack & infrastructure

 Security posture

-Isolation first.
 Each customer deployment is a separate network perimeter.
 There is no cross-tenant query path at the infrastructure level, only at the application level, which itself is scoped to a single customer database.
-A security incident in one customer deployment cannot propagate to another.

-Encryption everywhere.
 TLS 1.2 or higher for all traffic in transit.
 Encryption at rest for every database and every storage container.
-Customer-managed keys available on request for deployments with strict key control requirements.
+Customer-managed keys available on request.

-Least privilege.
 Application service accounts have only the database permissions they need.
 Schema changes require elevated credentials held by a separate operations account.
-Secrets are stored in Azure Key Vault or environment-scoped secret stores, never hardcoded.
+Secrets are stored in Azure Key Vault.

 What we do not use, and why